Rule 1. OFFICE HOURS

 (3) Other cases will be placed on the calendar upon the request of either party within 20 days from the date the case is docketed in this Court.
 See Rule 51.
 No extensions for requesting oral argument will be granted.
 Oral argument by counsel in appeals other than where noted in (1) and (2) above is never mandatory, and argument may be submitted by briefs only.
 Argument will not be permitted to parties or attorneys whose briefs have not been timely filed.
 The Court may order, deny or limit oral argument where appropriate.

-Rule 51.
+(Effective January 1, 2017) Rule 51.
 REQUESTS.
-A request for oral argument shall be filed by letter directed to the Clerk, and shall certify that the opposing parties or their attorneys have been notified of the intention to argue the case orally and that inquiry has been made whether they intend also to argue orally.
-The request shall further certify that the opponents do or do not desire to argue orally, and shall show service of the letter upon such opponents.
+A request for oral argument shall be filed and shall certify that the opposing parties or their attorneys have been notified of the intention to argue the case orally and that inquiry has been made whether they intend also to argue orally.
+The request shall further certify that the opponents do or do not desire to argue orally, and shall show service upon such opponents.

 A request for oral argument must be renewed upon transfer of an appeal to this Court from the Court of Appeals.